 The perception was that the women on the roster lost to models with zero wrestling experience or much athletic background and that it was embarrassing for the business.

-This was one of the very rare occasions where The Undertaker was not the judge, Triple H was instead, which may be an indication of how silly this case really was.
+This was one of the very rare occasions where The Undertaker was not the judge; Triple H was instead, which may indicate how silly this case really was.
 Ivory was there in defense for the women.

 Recent Hall of Famer Ivory had this to say about the experience in Wrestlers’ Court on Kayfabe Commentaries:

-Ivory proceeded to say, “The prosecutors had the bimbo divas up there, you know, to answer questions and they didn’t even know what a squared circle was… We gave them questions about wrestling.
+Ivory proceeded to say, “The prosecutors had the bimbo divas up there, you know, to answer questions, and they didn’t even know what a squared circle was… We gave them questions about wrestling.
 They had no idea what was going on.
-So I think we would have won, but the guys had it for a ruse, they didn’t want us to win.
+So I think we would have won, but the guys had it for a ruse.
+They didn’t want us to win.
 So then came the time to bribe the judge.
-Normally, the [accused] would bring in a case of beer or something for the judge and that always worked to lighten the sentence, right?
-Well, what I did was I packaged up a gift certificate to the Red Roof Inn and we offered that to Triple H as everybody knows Triple H always stayed and had been staying for years at the TV hotels which is a nice hotel and he would never ever use a gift certificate to the Red Roof Inn… So I presented it to him in a really humble way and the whole room just like fell out, they were just totally digging it.
+Normally, the [accused] would bring in a case of beer or something for the judge, and that always worked to lighten the sentence, right?
+Well, what I did was I packaged up a gift certificate to the Red Roof Inn.
+We offered that to Triple H as everybody knows Triple H always stayed and had been staying for years at the TV hotels, which is a nice hotel, and he would never ever use a gift certificate to the Red Roof Inn… So I presented it to him in a really humble way, and the whole room just like fell out; they were just totally digging it.
 It was really good.

 We wish there were cameras in there, too!

-How Edge, Christian, and Former-WWE Writer Brian Gewirtz Landed Themselves in Wrestlers’ Court for “Kissing Ass with the Writers”
+3. How Edge, Christian, and Former WWE Writer Brian Gewirtz Landed Themselves in Wrestlers’ Court

 Edge, Christian, and Gewirtz all revealed interesting details about this incident on a recent episode of Edge & Christian’s Pod of Awesomeness podcast: